-This section should answer all your questions related to sightseeing aspects of a trip to Ladakh.
+This section should answer all your questions related to the sightseeing aspects of a trip to Ladakh.
 Once, you go through these questions you will understand various places to visit in Ladakh.

-When you make a trip to a place like Ladakh, it is not just the destination that matter but the journey too.
+When you make a trip to a place like Ladakh, it is not just the destination that matters but the journey too.
 On a road trip to Ladakh, there is just so much to see and cherish that you just cannot consume it all at once.
 Apart from the named famous places, there is so much to see, view and explore on almost every other turn on a Ladakh road trip.

-When you travel to Ladakh by road, you reach Leh first either by Srinagar Leh Highway or Manali Leh Highway, both of which have their own beauty and landscapes.
+When you travel to Ladakh by road, you reach Leh first either by Srinagar Leh Highway or Manali Leh Highway, both of which have their beauty and landscapes.
 Once you reach Leh, you can start exploring the places within Ladakh like Leh town itself, Nubra Valley, Pangong Tso, and Tso Moriri to name a few.

 There is plenty to see and explore on this 434 KM long Srinagar to Leh journey.
-There is so much contrast in the way the overall beauty and the altitude change gradually when we travel from Srinagar to Leh.
+There is so much contrast in the way the overall beauty and the gradual altitude change when we travel from Srinagar to Leh.

-On Srinagar Leh Highway, once you leave Srinagar, you can visit Sonamarg, Zojila Pass, Drass, Kargil War Memorial, Kargil, Mulbekh Maitrey Buddha Statue, Lamayuru Monastery, Fotu La Pass, Nakee La Pass and places to see in Sham Valley nearby Leh like Magnetic Hills, Indus – Zanskar river confluence nearby Nimmu, Pathar Sahib Gurudwara, Alchi or Likir.
-All these places have been covered in the article Sham Valley Sightseeing
+On Srinagar Leh Highway, once you leave Srinagar, you can visit Sonamarg, Zojila Pass, Drass, Kargil War Memorial, Kargil, Mulbekh Maitreya Buddha Statue, Lamayuru Monastery, Fotu La Pass, Nakee La Pass and places to see in Sham Valley nearby Leh like Magnetic Hills, Indus – Zanskar river confluence nearby Nimmu, Pathar Sahib Gurudwara, Alchi or Likir.
+All these places have been covered in the article Sham Valley Sightseeing.

 All over the Manali Leh Highway, you will come across various sightseeing places and mountain passes including Rohtang Pass, Baralacha La Pass, Lhachlung La Pass, Namki La Pass, and Taglang La Pass.
 There is a beautiful lake Surajtal and one pond named Deepaktal.
 You can get to know them in detail in my guide on sightseeing places in Manali – Leh Highway.

 The overall journey over Manali Leh Highway is an experience of a lifetime with magnificent views of the trans-Himalayas.
-I bet you will never have a dull moment when traveling on this most adventurous highway of India.
+I bet you will never have a dull moment when traveling on this most adventurous highway in India.

 Q15.
 What are places to see in Leh or around Leh?

 Leh is the main town in Ladakh and its district headquarters.
-All the administration offices are present in Leh for Ladakh sub-district.
+All the administration offices are present in Leh for the Ladakh sub-district.
 Locally you can visit many places apart from strolling at the main market road, Changspa road and fort road with some good restaurants and dine-ins.